How are super funds and Income accounts invested and why you need to know

 An Investment Committee, appointed by the BUSSQ Trustee Board, makes recommendations to the Board about where BUSSQ’s money should be invested.
 The Investment Committee and the Board obtain professional investment advice from its investment consultant, Frontier Advisors.
 Assets are allocated within ranges set by the BUSSQ Board after consultation with its investment consultant.
 The Board reviews these ranges on a regular basis.
 Specialist investment managers are interviewed and selected for each of the asset classes.
 They are selected on a management and performance basis and they are required to report regularly to the Board.
 The investment managers are constantly monitored by the Trustee.

-BUSSQ invests your savings across nine main types of investments or asset classes:
+BUSSQ invests your savings across eight main types of investments or asset classes:

 - Shares (Australian and International)